Listen for tasks

 To assign a task, do the following:

-1. Open your environment’s Lattice UI, and choose the entity you published from the Assets panel on the left hand side.
+1. Open your environment’s Lattice UI, and select the entity you published in the Entity Explorer.

 5